OCA/server-tools/auto_backup_fs_file/README.rst

 ============

-This addon itself does not introduce any dependencies, but its dependencies may require additional packages.:wa
+This addon itself does not introduce any dependencies, but its dependencies may require additional packages.

 Configuration
 =============